Skip to content

 -E --email [EMAIL] To set the administrator email.

--R --dbrootpassword [PASSWORD] To set the database root password instead of using a random one.
+-R --dbrootpassword [PASSWORD] To set the database root password.

 --dbname [DATABASENAME] To set the database name to be used by WordPress.